-District Parent Involvement Policy should be placed here.
-See NEOLA Policy 2112 in Special Update of November 2004.
+Policy po2112, Parent and Family Engagement.
+Special Update of November 2004.
 P.A.
 107 states that the Board may fulfill the requirement of providing a copy of the plan to all parents/guardians, by placing a copy of the plan in its student handbook or similar publications.
 The Board of Education recognizes and values parents and families as children's first teachers and decision-makers in education.
 The Board believes that student learning is more likely to occur when there is an effective partnership between the school and the student's parents and family.
 Such a partnership between the home and school and greater involvement of parents in the education of their children generally result in higher academic achievement, improved student behavior, and reduced absenteeism.